namitarana1/Tanzanian_WaterWells_Project/README.md

 ## Curated List of Datasets

-You may select any of the four datasets below - we provide brief descriptions of each.
+You may select any of the datasets below - we provide brief descriptions of each.
 Follow the links to learn more about the dataset and business problems before making a final decision.

 **If you are feeling overwhelmed or behind, we recommend you choose dataset #1.**